citp/privacy-policy-historical/n/na/nas/nasscom.in.md

 NASSCOM has implemented stringent, internationally acceptable standards of technology and operational security in order to protect personally identifiable information from loss, misuse, alteration or destruction.
 The data resides behind a firewall, with access restricted to authorized NASSCOM personnel.

-NASSCOM cannot be held responsible for any activity in your account which results from your failure to keep your own password secure
+NASSCOM cannot be held responsible for any activity in your account which results from your failure to keep your own password secure.

 **Contacting the web site**
-For questions regarding the privacy statement, practices of the site, or any other transaction issue, please contact [webmaster@nasscom.in](mailto:webmaster@nasscom.in?subject=PrivacyPolicy)
+For questions regarding the privacy statement, practices of the site, or any other transaction issue, please contact [webmaster@nasscom.in](mailto:webmaster@nasscom.in?subject=PrivacyPolicy).

+**Grievances**
+For any grievances under the Information Technology Act 2000, please get in touch with Grievance Officer, Mr. Anirban Mandal at [data-query@nasscom.in](mailto:data-query@nasscom.in).